hmdc/ondemand_development/README.md

 ```

 ## Building and Deploying OOD Demo

-### Building
+### Building OOD as a System Application
+The build application is configured to be deployed as a OOD system application under the `/var/www/ood/apps/sys` root folder.
+This requires the use of Puppet to deploy the application.

-This is completed with GitHub actions.
+Building the OOD demo as a system application is completed with GitHub actions.
 > Note<br>
-> The demo has been configured to work on the Cannon cluster only.
+> The system demo has been configured to work on the Cannon cluster only.

 Go to the actions tab in the `ondemand_development ` project: https://github.com/hmdc/ondemand_development/actions

 Select `build-demo` under the `All Workflows` left hand side navigation.